 As the cancer vaccine contains similar proteins to the cancer cells, it's hoped that the immune system will be stimulated to attack and destroy them.

-Cancer vaccines are usually a liquid that's given by an injection under the skin.
+Cancer vaccines are usually a liquid that's given by an injection under the skin (subcutaneously).
 How often they are given will depend on the type of cancer being treated and the type of vaccine being used.

 The possible side effects of cancer vaccines include a skin reaction at the injection site, a skin rash or mild flu-like symptoms.
 Certain cancer vaccines may cause more specific symptoms and you should be told about these by your nurse or doctor before starting treatment.

 Most trials with cancer vaccines are treating people with advanced cancers that can't be cured.
 However, some research is looking at treating cancers at an earlier stage.
-It's possible that vaccines may be used to try to prevent cancers at some time in the future.
+It's possible that vaccines may be used to try to prevent different types of cancer at some time in the future.

 Cancer vaccines have been researched for many years.
 Some studies on laboratory animals, such as mice, have shown promising results in which vaccines have successfully stimulated the immune system.
 Research has not always been so successful in humans.
 However, recent studies have shown more encouraging results.

 The reasons why previous studies have been unsuccessful are not fully understood.
-A number of theories have been suggested which include:
+A number of theories have been suggested, including the following:

-It's also thought that cancer vaccines have not previously been given in large enough doses.
+Some cancer vaccines may not have been given in large enough doses.

 If you have any questions about cancer vaccines, talk to your doctor or nurse.
-It is also important to tell them if you have any symptoms or side effects that may be related to your treatment.
+It's also important to tell them if you have any symptoms or side effects that may be related to your treatment.

 This information has been compiled using information from a number of reliable sources, including: